 Flevy Management Insights Case Study

-Public Relations Overhaul for D2C Health Supplements Brand
+Case Study: Public Relations Overhaul for D2C Health Supplements Brand

 Mark Bridges | Public Relations

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Public Relations to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The organization faced stagnation in customer growth and brand reach due to outdated Public Relations efforts that failed to adapt to the evolving media landscape.
 The revitalized PR strategy resulted in a 25% increase in media coverage and a 20% improvement in positive brand sentiment, underscoring the need for alignment between brand values and communication strategies.